• About

 2. Add yogurt in small portions to have a thicker consistency.

-3. Not to worry if your hummus comes out thicker.
-Use chickpeas water to dilute it.
+3. Not to worry, if your hummus comes out thicker.
+Use chickpea water to dilute it.

 4. Store it in the fridge.
 Serve it whenever required.